 Nicole Edwards has a voice equal parts grit, smoke, and confection.
 Originally from South River, Ont. she is now based in Mount Lorne, Yukon.
 Nicole has blazed her musical trail as an independent, unplugged songstress. (nicoleedwardsmusic.com)

 Matthew Lien is a Yukoner whose music is inspired by life on Earth.
 Matthew often ventures out to the extreme wilderness and returns to compose music that fosters “environmental appreciation.” (matthelien.com)

 Get more at www.matthewlien.com

-The Canucks arrived in the territory in 1963 to resident the Whitehorse Inn for three months and have stayed ever since.
+The Canucks arrived in the territory in 1963 to resident at the Whitehorse Inn for three months and have stayed ever since.
 The band is made up of Ray Park, Red Lewis, and Ed Isaak.
 They still continue to play today.

 Image: Alistair Maitland

 Kate Weekes stood on the Trans-Canada Highway years ago; she stuck out her thumb and left Ontario for an adventure in the Yukon.
-Now deeply imbedded in the Yukon music community, Kate lives in a little orange cabin outside of Whitehorse and spends the Yukon winters working with 19 sled dogs. (kateweekes.com)
+Now deeply embedded in the Yukon music community, Kate lives in a little orange cabin outside of Whitehorse and spends the Yukon winters working with 19 sled dogs. (kateweekes.com)

 Get more at www.kateweekes.com